Distinct thermodynamic and dynamic effects produced by scale factors in conformally related Einstein-power-Yang-Mills

 \section{Conclusion}

 In the present paper, we investigate the non-singularity of the CEPYM BH spacetimes, the thermodynamics and dynamics of the CEPYM BHs, and their relationship.

 We prove that the CEPYM BH spacetimes are non-singular in two aspects.
-At first, the geometric quantities (the Kretschmann scalar and the Ricci scalar) are non-singular at the origin.
+At first, the geometric quantities (the Ricci scalar and Kretschmann scalar) are non-singular at the center of black holes.
 Secondly, the CEPYM BH spacetimes are geodesically complete.

 We discuss the thermodynamics of the CEPYM BHs in the following three aspects.

 (a) The Hawking temperature does not depend on the scale factor ${\cal S}(r)$, which is consistent with the result in Ref.~\cite{1605} where the Schwarzschild BH and its conformally related counterparts were analyzed.
 Meanwhile, the extreme configurations of the CEPYM BHs have a vanishing Hawking temperature, which implies no Hawking radiation.